Global CucinaGlobal Cucina

 5. 5

-Add the milk mixture, yeast, and eggs, and combine with a rubber spatula until smooth.
+Add the warm milk mixture, yeast, and eggs.
+Combine with a rubber spatula until smooth.

 6. 6

-Now, add the flour, ½ cup at a time, combining each addition.
-You can use a whisk to help combine until it becomes too thick.
-When you add the last ½ cup of flour, use your hands to combine.
+Gradually add ½ cup of flour at a time, mixing each addition.
+Use a whisk to help combine when necessary.
+When you add the last ½ cup, use your hands to ensure all is combined.

 7. 7